 Dr. Tony Borgerding (461 OWS, 2-5592).
 Research in my group interfaces analytical chemistry with physiological and environmental studies.
 Projects can include work designing and building new instruments, making measurements of samples to study natural processes, or both.
 We are currently building, testing, and applying a recently developed microprobe using dialysis membrane sampling for in-vivo sampling.
 Projects involve optimization of the system for increased sensitivity and selectivity, allowing direct use in physiological studies.
 Interfacing with specialized instruments such as chemiluminescence and mass spectrometry will also be pursued.
 In a separate area of research, many students will work on projects involving sampling, concentration, purification, and analysis of environmental samples from nearby areas by GC-MS and LC-MS/MS. Click here to go to Dr. Borgerding's research web page.

 Dr. Justin Donato (464 OWS, 2-5580).
+Bacteria play a role in almost all processes at work on the planet.
+From global warming to feeding the hungry to treating disease, many of the challenges that face us, as well as the potential solutions to these problems, can be traced back to bacteria.
 The Donato lab focuses on applying functional metagenomics to explore chemical processes used by bacteria to survive in diverse habitats.
 Current projects are aimed at the discovery and subsequent characterization of genes that confer antibiotic resistance on their host bacteria.
 Using this approach, we have successfully identified novel resistance genes from bacteria found in soil and the human body.
-Detailed information regarding the nature of resistance genes will help guide researchers in both the development of new antibiotics as well as strategies to manage the use of those antibiotics.
-Future studies will build on this work to identify genetic elements involved in bacterial detoxification of other chemicals.
+Information regarding the nature of resistance genes will guide researchers in both the development of new antibiotics as well as strategies for antibiotic management.
+We are also in the early stages of projects that will identify and optimize factors limiting the bacterial gene expression.
 Click here to go to Dr. Donato's research web page.

 Dr. Eric Fort (407 OSS, 2-5588).
 Students in the Fort lab develp new methodology and improve existing routes to interesting molecules that can be used in electronic devices and medical research.
 Though the primary focus is on developing aromatic molecules with boron-nitrogen bonds replacing carbon-carbon bonds, students who express a particular interest in methodology or synthesis will find many projects that expand chemists' routes to important molecules.
 Click here to go to Dr. Fort's research web page.